-Figure 104.
-The Android SDK Manager, showing the Google TV option
+Figure 105.
+The Android SDK Manager, showing the Google TV option sudo apt-get install qemu-kvm libvirt-bin bridge-utils

 Getting KVM Set Up

 Details of installing KVM will vary by Linux distro.
 For example, to install KVM on Ubuntu 10.04 or later, you would need to install a few packages: